 Changing careers can be nerve-racking, particularly when it involves relocating.
 What was the general approach you took in working through the decision to leave Dow for Wildcat Discovery Technologies?

 I always liked science, but it took me until mid-career at Dow to realize how much I liked science and what aspect I liked most.
 I am not the most creative person – the type that will come up with a “brand new” idea that is not obvious.
-But I do very much like to learn new things and solve problems.
+But I very much like to learn new things and solve problems.

 What technology trends are you most closely following that have implications for your consulting work?